otownsend455/otownsend455/README.md

 ## Hi there!
 Welcome to my GitHub.

+I am currently working as a Lead UX/UI Designer for non-profit organization "Philly Truce".
+With my team, we are building an robust incident-reporting mobile application for community monitors in Philadelphia.
+Our public GitHub: https://github.com/Philly-Truce

-About me...
+Other facts about me...
-- :mortar_board: Upcoming Masters of Information student at UofT!
+- :mortar_board: 2024-2026 Masters of Information (User Experience Design) student at UofT
-- :computer: Avid coder and designer
+- :computer: Current UX/UI designer and researcher, with previous coding experience.
 - :female_sign: Pronouns: she/her
 -  :camping: Hobbies: hiking, philosophy, memes
 - ⚡ Fun fact: there exists methods to prove that something is unprovable